On Optimal Regularization Parameters via Bilevel Learning: Introduction

-and the bilevel learning problem would be solved to determine a single regularization parameter $\hat\alpha$ that performs well across the entire training dataset.
-Then, given some unseen measurement data which is similar to the training data, we can expect $\hat \alpha$ to be a reasonable choice of parameter and the variational problem \eqref{eq:ll} can be solved.
-From now on, we suppress the dependence of the reconstruction on the observed measurement, that is, we denote $\xa(\ynoise)$ simply as $\xa.$
+and the bilevel learning problem would be solved to determine a regularization parameter that performs well \tcb{on the} training dataset.
+Then, given some unseen measurement data which is similar to the training data, we can expect a solution to \eqref{eq:bilevel} to be a reasonable choice of parameter and the variational problem \eqref{eq:ll} can be solved.

+Although the bilevel learning problem \eqref{eq:bilevel} is phrased to optimize over a scalar $\alpha$, the general framework extends to the multi-parameter setting, where $\alpha$ would instead be interpreted as a vector.
+For example: to find the weights of a sum of different regularizers \cite{DeLosReyesJ.C2016Tsoo}; the sampling of the forward operator for MRI \cite{SherryFerdia2020}; the weights in the field of experts model \cite{ChenYunjin2014RLTo}; the choice of norm for the data fidelity and regularizer \cite{Chung_EfficientLearningMethods_2022}; the parameters of an input-convex neural network acting as the regularizer \cite{AmosBrandon2016ICNN,MukherjeeSubhadip2020Lcrf}.
+In this work we are interested in bilevel learning as a regularization parameter choice rule, so remain in the scalar setting.